 Do Funko just make POP figures and bobble heads?As we mentioned earlier, Funko started out selling a Big Boy Coin Bank followed by Bobble heads but after the Funko POP took off they have created lots other ranges within the Funko brand.
 These include

 Dorbz, Mystery Minis, Hikari, Fabrikations, Mopeez, Rock Candy and the list goes on.

 But let’s stick to Funko POP vinyl figures, there are various different sizes but the standard 3.75 inch version is the original and by far the most popular.
 They have created 6 inch, 9 inch (which has now been taken over by 10 inch), and recently 18 inch versions.

 There are also POP rides which feature characters with vehicles, for example Batman with his Batmobile.
 Movie moments have also been a recent edition to the POP brand featuring everyone's favourite scenes like Luke and Leia in the trash compactor.

 With more and more lines being produced every year.
 There are usually some big announcements at the UK and US Toy Fairs, where Funko tend to release new products to retailers that have accounts.
-This year we attended London Toy Fair where Funko launched their range of Soda Cans for example which are new for this year and we think they are awesome.
+Unfortunately this year the Toy fair was cancelled due to Covid but last year we attended.
+Funko launched their range of Soda Cans for example in 2020 and we think they are awesome.
 Look out for more on these coming soon!!